-The Best $1,000 Content Creation PC Build – June 2021
+The Best $1000 Content Creation PC Build – April 2023

 Looking for the best video editing/content creation PC build you can buy for $1,000?
 You just found it!
 While content creation isn’t anything new, in the past it’s been the domain of agencies that could invest in a fleet of overpriced Mac Pros.
 For all you folks doing content creation at home or on the side, money spent on an overpriced content creation PC comes straight out of your bottom line.

-But there’s no need to overspend!
-This guide will set you up with a PC build perfect for video or photo editing that provides excellent performance, quiet operation, and ease of assembly, all at a great price.
-If you’re ready for a Content Creation PC Build that can handle any professional task you could throw at it, follow this guide to get the best component picks.
-Note that throughout our this and all of our guides, we provide direct links to Amazon, Newegg, or B&H for our US readers, and our Amazon links will auto-convert for readers in the UK, Canada, and a number of countries in the EU, with substitutions made based on availability.
+If you need a monitor or peripherals, we have some great recommendations for you at the end of this guide, but you can also check out our dedicated monitor buyer’s guide and peripherals buyer’s guide.
+Note that throughout our this and all of our guides, we provide direct links to Amazon or Newegg for our US readers, and our Amazon links will auto-convert for readers in the UK, Canada, and a number of countries in the EU, with substitutions made based on availability.
 To support this site, please use these links if you purchase any of the products we list.

 Solid-State Drive –